trOOnies/trOOnies/README.md

 Hello there!
-I'm Facundo Scasso, welcome to my GitHub page.
+I'm Facundo, welcome to my GitHub page.
 - 🌎 I'm a 26 year-old Data Scientist from Argentina [he/him]
 - 👨‍🎓 I am actually an [Industrial Engineer](https://www.itba.edu.ar/en/undergraduate-courses/industrial-engineering/).
 I graduated from Buenos Aires' [ITBA](https://www.itba.edu.ar/en/) (5-year-long degree).
 - 🐍 I work mainly with Python.
 I also use SQL, and I regularly use AWS SageMaker.
 I usually use libraries such as FastAPI, sklearn, PyTesseract and spaCy.